dbobrenko/awesome-rl/README.md

 **Glossary:**

-  - :rocket: - state-of-the-art paper at the moment of publication.
+  - :rocket: - state-of-the-art method at the moment of paper publication.

   - :star: - extremely valuable or classic paper.